microsoft/Xbox-ATG-Samples/README.md

 Use of the Visual Studio 2017 update v15.3 is recommended.

 > The *Windows 10 SDK (10.0.14393.0)* is required to support ``WindowsTargetPlatformMinVersion`` set the Windows 10 Anniversary Update in many of the samples that work on both versions of Windows 10.

+## XDK apps
+* Xbox One Development Kit
+* Xbox One XDK (specific version requirements covered in each sample's readme)
+* Visual Studio 2015 or Visual Studio 2017 (_via upgrade in place_)

 ## PC apps
 * Visual Studio 2015 Update 3 -or- Visual Studio 2017 (_via upgrade in place_) with the *Desktop development with C++* workload and *Windows 8.1 SDK* component.